gongfarmer/janeway/README.md

 Deleting the value at index 1 would change the index for the remaining values.
 Next iteration might yield index 2, but since 1 was deleted it is now really at index 1.

-To avoid having to deal with such problems, use the built in `#delete` method below.
+To avoid having to deal with such problems, use the `#delete` method instead.

 Lastly, the `#each` iterator's fourth yield parameter is the [normalized path](https://www.rfc-editor.org/rfc/rfc9535.html#name-normalized-paths) to the matched value.